 At Charlotte Pass all levels of skiers and boarders are catered for, from gentle, easy going front runs to the hardcore off-piste chutes and bowls, there's plenty to keep everyone amused.
-The resort is especially perfect for families, with easy access to the slopes from your lodge, internationally experienced instructors at the snowsports school and no crowds.
+The resort is especially perfect for families, with easy access to the slopes from our Lodge, internationally experienced instructors at the snowsports school and no crowds.
 With only a few

 day trippers and limited guest numbers Charlotte Pass lift queues are minimal even in peak periods.